fleetdm/fleet/docs/cli/README.md

 ### Query Packs

-To define query packs, you reference queries defined elsewhere by name.
+To define query packs, reference queries defined elsewhere by name.
 This is why the "name" of a query is so important.
 You can define many of these packs in many files.

 ```yaml
 apiVersion: k8s.kolide.com/v1alpha1